Photo: The Skillion on the Central coast Terrigal Beach

 There are plenty of things to do at night as well, as the area is a favourite with Sydneysiders and well catered for.

-Avoca and Terrigal both have New South Wales Central Coast accommodation has luxury hotels and resorts, self contained apartments, bed and breakfast, motels, resorts, as well as plenty of choices in caravan parks and camping.
+Avoca and Terrigal both have in and around town, luxury hotels and resorts, self contained apartments, bed and breakfast, motels, as well as plenty of choices in caravan parks and camping.
 Australia Hotels and Accommodation.

 For a different kind of holiday, The Australian Government has made it easier for people to work in Australia.
 See Work in Australia.